Granting Wishes for Children with Life-Threatening Illnesses Through Make-A-Wish®Posted On March 15, 2016

 These stories are just beginning

 While granting two wishes the last 15 months is quite an accomplishment, Cirrus isn’t stopping there, and is constantly raising more funds to meet the goal of granting more wishes for children within its community.
-Cirrus’ partnership with Make-A-Wish® allows both its internal employees and travelling healthcare professionals a chance to humbly play a role in giving hope, and creating wonderful memories to wishers like Connor and Sophia.
+Cirrus’ partnership with Make-A-Wish® allows both its internal employees and clinicians working travelling nurse jobs a chance to humbly play a role in giving hope, and creating wonderful memories to wishers like Connor and Sophia.

 Interested supporting this cause and granting the next wish?
 Click here to learn more.